Exploiting Prior Information in Block Sparse Signals: Simulations

 \section{Simulations}

-In this section, we numerically verify our theoretical results on the optimal weights.
+In this subsection, we numerically verify our theoretical results on the optimal weights.
 We have employed the CVX MATLAB package \cite{cvx} to implement optimization problems.
-First, we investigate the required number of measurements for the scaling of successful recovery of $\mathsf{P}_{1,2}$ in terms of the block sparsity.
-For this purpose, we construct a $s$-block sparse $\bm{x}\in\mathbb{R}^{2000}$.
-Then, we form the measurements $\bm{y}_{m\times 1}=\bm{A}\bm{x}$ and obtain an estimate $\hat{\bm{x}}$ by solving the problem $\mathsf{P}_{1,2}$; we repeat this experiment for $100$ realizations of $\bm{A}$.
-For each experiment, we declare success if $\|\bm{x}-\hat{\bm{x}}\|_2\le 10^{-4}$.
-The heatmap in Figure \ref{fig.heatmapl12} shows the empirical probability of success for this procedure (black=$0\%$, white=$100\%$) which is consistent with the theory obtained by (\ref{eq.mhat_qs}).\\ In the second experiment, we set $s=50$ and generate a block sparse random vector $\bm{x}\in\mathbb{R}^{1280}$ with $q=128$ blocks of equal size $k=10$.
-Then, we consider three sets $\mathcal{P}_1$, $\mathcal{P}_2$ and $\mathcal{P}_3$ with $\alpha_1=\frac{27}{50},~\alpha_2=\frac{9}{10},~\alpha_3=\frac{5}{58}$ that partition the set of blocks $\{1,..., 128\}$.
-There are $100$ Monte Carlo trials where in each, we solve $\mathsf{P}_{1,2,\bm{\omega}^*}$ with optimal weights $\bm{\omega}^*$ and recover $\bm{x}\in\mathbb{R}^{1280}$ from $m$ Gaussian linear measurements.
-Optimal weights are obtained from (\ref{eq.12optimalweights}) by MATLAB function \textsf{fzero}.
-Figure \ref{fig.l12} shows that $\mathsf{P}_{1,2,\bm{D}\bm{\omega}^*}$ with optimal weights needs substantially fewer measurements than $\mathsf{P}_{1,2}$ for recovering $\bm{x}\in\mathbb{R}^{1280}$.\\ In the third experiment, we numerically study the optimal weights and their sensitivity to inaccuracy of prior information.
-As shown in (\ref{eq.12optimalweights}), the optimal weights for a set $\mathcal{P}$ of blocks, besides the cardinality $k$ of the set, is determined by the accuracy $\alpha$ of the set (the intersection probability of $\mathcal{P}$ with the block support).
-In Figure \ref{fig.optimalweights}, we have plotted the optimal weight as a function of the accuracy ($\alpha$), for a number of $k$ values.
-This figure reveals that while the optimal weight changes rapidly in the interval $0<\alpha \lessapprox\frac{1}{10}$, it behaves similar to a constant line after $\alpha\approx \frac{1}{10}$.
-In other words, small perturbations in $\alpha$ when $\alpha\gtrapprox\frac{1}{10}$ does not lead to a considerable change in the value of the optimal weight.
-To better investigate this fact, we have plotted the derivate $c(k,\alpha)$ of this curve in Figure \ref{fig.robustness} (see (\ref{eq.c(k)})).
-Indeed, the curves in Figure \ref{fig.robustness}, demonstrate the sensitivity of the optimal weight against small perturbations of $\alpha$.
-These curves again confirm the stability of optimal weights against the inaccuracy of prior information in the range $\alpha\gtrapprox\frac{1}{10}$.
+First, we investigate the required number of measurements for the scaling of successful recovery of $\mathsf{P}_{1,2}^{0}$ in terms of the block sparsity.
+For this purpose, we construct a $s$-block-sparse $\bm{x}\in\mathbb{R}^{2000}$.
+Then, we form the measurements $\bm{y}_{m\times 1}=\bm{A}\bm{x}$ and obtain an estimate $\widehat{\bm{x}}$ by solving the problem $\mathsf{P}_{1,2}^{0}$; we repeat this experiment for $100$ realizations of $\bm{A}$.
+For each experiment, we declare success if $\|\bm{x}-\widehat{\bm{x}}\|_2\le 10^{-4}$.
+The heatmap in the top left image of Figure \ref{fig.p+s+w+r} shows the empirical probability of success for this procedure (black=$0\%$, white=$100\%$) which is consistent with the theory obtained by (\ref{eq.mhat_qs}).